compose-spec/compose-spec/deploy.md

           count: 2
 ```

 `count` and `device_ids` fields are exclusive.
-Compose implementations MUST return an error if both are specified.
+Compose returns an error if both are specified.

 ##### device_ids

-If `device_ids` is set, Compose implementations MUST reserve devices with the specified IDs provided they satisfy the requested capabilities.
+If `device_ids` is set, Compose reserves devices with the specified IDs provided they satisfy the requested capabilities.
 The value is specified as a list of strings.

 ```yml
 deploy: